STANDARD 13.

 Self-report to the CRTO, in accordance with regulatory requirements, the following:

-- findings/proceedings of professional negligence or malpractice and information regarding professional registration and conduct.
+- Findings/proceedings of professional negligence or malpractice and information regarding professional registration and conduct.

 - any event, circumstance, condition or matter not disclosed by the above criteria that are relevant to the Member’s competence, conduct or physical or mental capacity that may affect the Member’s ability or suitability to practice as a Respiratory Therapist.

-- where they have reason to suspect a Member is incompetent, incapacitated, has sexually abused a patient/client or committed an act of professional misconduct.
+- Where they have reason to suspect a Member is incompetent, incapacitated, has sexually abused a patient/client or committed an act of professional misconduct.

 Must not contravene, or fail to maintain, a standard of practice of the profession or a published standard of the CRTO.